rhodyprog4ds/BrownFall21/assignments/01-python-syllabus.md

     - your function called `compute_grade`
     - three calls to your function that verify it returns the correct value for different number of badges that produce at three different letter grades.
     - a basic function that uses conditionals in python will earn **level 1 python**
-    - to earn **level 2 python** use pythonic code to write a loop that checks your funtions, or you can learn level 2 python on a future assignment
+    - to earn **level 2 python** use pythonic code to write a loop that tests your function's correctness, by iterating over a list or dictionary.
+Remember you will have many chances to earn level 2 achievement in python
 1. Add the line `  - file: about/grading` in your `_toc.yml` file.

 ```{important}